Planning ahead

 Elective Share

 Under Section 732.201, a surviving spouse can claim 30% of the elective estate, regardless of the will.
-The elective estate includes probate assets, revocable trusts, POD/TOD accounts (Section 732.2035), joint accounts, life insurance, and retirement benefits.
 This must be actively filed - it is not automatic.

 Healthcare Documents